 If your car accident claim is denied the other driver’s insurance company, we can help.
 Insurance adjusters are trained to protect their company’s bottom line.
 This means that proving you weren’t at fault for an accident and getting the compensation you deserve can be an uphill battle.

 Don’t be discouraged by adjusters who minimize your damages by maximizing your fault.
-Contact the Baltimore car accident lawyers with the Law Offices of Randolph Rice today at (410) 694-7291 to fight for the compensation you deserve after your Maryland car wreck.
+Contact the Baltimore car accident lawyers with Rice, Murtha & Psoras today at (410) 694-7291 to fight for the compensation you deserve after your Maryland car wreck.